aimms/documentation/pro/tunneling.rst

 ++++++++++++++++++++++++++++++++++++++

 * The actual tunnel is setup upon first connect from the client; if an error occurs on pro-level, e.g. not allowed to use tunnel, no proper error message is given, instead the socket is just closed and the client connecting (e.g. the ODBC SQL driver) will give an error, saying it is not able to connect
 * When you have started a tunnel, you must close it as well, otherwise this will cause a hang when trying to exit AIMMS.
-It is possible to circumvent this by calling pro::tunnel:TunnelStopAll() in pro::LibraryTermination.
+It is possible to circumvent this by calling ``pro::tunnel:TunnelStopAll()`` in ``pro::LibraryTermination``.